What To Plant In March

 4. Cauliflower

-Cauliflower is a cool-season crop, however, it’s a bit more temperamental than broccoli.
-The trick is having cool temps consistently to produce crops with larger heads like those grown in coastal neighborhoods.
+Cauliflower is a cool-season crop; however, it’s a bit more temperamental than broccoli.
+The trick is having consistently cool temperatures to produce crops with larger heads like those grown in coastal neighborhoods.

-Cauliflower likes temps around 60 degrees, if the temperatures get too hot or too cold, it stresses the plants and produces tiny buds.
+Cauliflower likes temperatures around 60 degrees.
+If the temperatures get too hot or too cold, it stresses the plants and produces tiny buds.

 Plant the seeds about 18 inches apart with rows 30 inches wide.
 Cover the seeds with soil and compost.
 Water the seeds gently.